How to contribute in translation

 - Several small updates are more efficient than only a big one.

 - If you're new to Inkscape, or to vector software, taking a look at Inkscape Terminology page can be a good idea.
 It is a work in progress, but can give some clues on basic vocabulary of Inkscape.

-- Some good explanations of the behavior of Inkscape, also using some reference terminology can be found here: A Guide to Inkscape and User manual.
+- Some good explanations of the behavior of Inkscape, also using some reference terminology can be found in the books and manuals.

 - Always keep in mind consistency of terminology; a simple, precise & explicit vocabulary/style will result in an efficient and thus good translation.

 - Don't hesitate to ask others (developers/translators/users) if you don't understand a word/sentence or if you think an original string is not good (too complex, not precise enough, etc.).